2000030290/Trademarkia-project/README.md

 # Trademarkia-project
-AI Engineer Task -  Class Recommendation System
+AI Engineer Task -  Class Recommendation System(K-Nearest neighbour)

 Creating an AI model to recommend trademark classes based on goods and services entered by the user.
 The code utilizes the USPTO ID manual dataset and exposes a REST API for integration with flask framework.